JJRR5/Thumbnail-Creator/README.md

 - png
 - jpeg

-The images will be transformed into thumbnails with the exact size and background-color for odoo's snippets  ( the original image isn't modified the command creates a copy )
+The images will be transformed into thumbnails with the exact size and background-color for odoo's snippets.
+The original image isn't modified the command creates a copy and a folder called `thumbnails` where are going to be stored.

 ---